 GeneCards Summary for KCNN1 Gene

 KCNN1 (Potassium Channel, Calcium Activated Intermediate/Small Conductance Subfamily N Alpha, Member 1) is a Protein Coding gene.
-Diseases associated with KCNN1 include schizophrenia.
 Among its related pathways are Transmission across Chemical Synapses and Insulin secretion.
-GO annotations related to this gene include calmodulin binding and small conductance calcium-activated potassium channel activity.
+GO annotations related to this gene include protein heterodimerization activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNN4.